 Minecraft is once again exploding in popularity.
-Thanks to Twitch streamers and YouTube creators boosting gaming trends, the platform welcomed over 17 million active players in 2022 alone.
+Thanks to Twitch streamers and YouTube creators boosting gaming trends, more than 169 million people played Minecraft between May and June 2024.

 Some of us are now looking to take our love of the game to another level.
-If you want to play online with friends or gain greater control over mods and plugins, the next step is to set up your own Minecraft server.
-The good news is that it’s quick and probably easier than you think!
-Here’s how to do it…
+If you want to play online with friends or gain greater control over mods and plugins, the next step is to set up your own Minecraft server, which will allow you to decide who joins your server, set your own rules, and modify the gameplay settings to maximise your enjoyment.
+The good news is that it’s quick and probably easier than you think – especially if you use a Fasthosts VPS!

 What is a Minecraft server?